merc-cyy/IEEE-NU-Competition-ML-Models/README.md

 ## How it works
-I built two models of NLP - KeyBERT and TF-IDF and which we incorporated in the application.
+Built two models of NLP - KeyBERT and TF-IDF and which we incorporated in the application.

 ### Data fetching
-- I used Python, due to its object-oriented properties, for Object Relational Mapping.
+- Utilised Python, due to its object-oriented properties, for Object Relational Mapping.
 - Created a Supabase client that used SQL queries and Pandas data frames to fetch data from the PostgreSQL database

 ### Data preprocessing